rmscode/binary-garden/docs/general/guides/linux-conference-machine.md

 ### Install Packages and Their Dependencies

 1. Install DietPi optimized packages via `sudo dietpi-software` (if using the DietPi distro):
-    - X.org X Server aka X11
+    - Chromium
+        - X.org and ALSA will automatically be installed as dependencies
-    - LXDE desktop environment (**NOTE**: Remmina relies on a desktop environment for some of its UI components)
+    - LXDE desktop environment to provide Remmina with the icon pack it needs.
+I would like to find a way around this soon.
-    - ALSA
-    - PulseAudio
-    - FFmpeg
-    - Chromium (or FireFox if you prefer)
+    - PulseAudio to sit on top of ALSA for additional audio support
-2. Install the following packages via `apt`:<br>
+2. Install the remaining packages and some dependencies via `apt`:<br>
     ```bash
-    sudo apt install openbox obconf xdg-utils xcompmgr nitrogen remmina remmina-plugin-rdp cairo-dock -y
+    sudo apt install openbox obconf xdg-utils remmina remmina-plugin-rdp tint2 nitrogen -y
     ```

 ### Base Configuration